 International Oversight Committee

 The International Oversight Committee (IOC), has been established to develop guidelines and formulate policies to maintain the health and safety of University of Texas at Arlington students, faculty and staff who study, conduct research, and/or do business internationally.
-The IOC is chaired by Provost, Donald Bobbitt.
+The IOC is chaired by the UTA Provost.
 Committee members consist of representatives from across campus, including academic leaders, faculty members and international education specialists.

 The IOC is charged with assessing levels of risk in countries or regions for which there are significant health or safety concerns and where University-related programs and travel are occurring or proposed.
 The IOC is dedicated to preserving academic freedom and the University's robust research agenda, while ensuring the safety of the university's students, faculty and staff.
 Therefore, it is in consultation with international scholars across campus and experts in the field of international risk and safety that the IOC addresses University travel to high risk areas.